All Episodes

 And especially in the last seven or eight, when there have been two demonstrative landslide midterm election results, nothing to show for it.

-So it's again, it's just a further illustration that all of this disgust is warranted and has been taken for granted.
+So it's, again, it's just a further illustration that all of this disgust is warranted and has been taken for granted.

-So all this outsider versus insider elites versus the rabble.
+So all this outsider versus insider elites versus the rabble, it all makes total sense.

-Here's uh here's David in Louisville.
+Here's David in Louisville.

 Great to have you on the EIB network.